pellcorp/creality-wiki/docs/config_overrides.md

 !!! info

     You don't actually have to call it pellcorp-overrides, you can call it whatever you want, but it should be a repository dedicated to just doing backups for this project.
-Currently `config-overrides.sh --repo` only supports a single configuration, hopefully soon I will add the ability to specify a branch so you can store multiple configurations in the same repository.

 !!! warn